OpenG2P/openg2p-deduplicationservice/README.md

 Your newly implemented backend will be passed data to index when the index API is called; a good practice is to check that the `photo` attribute exists before running your logic.
 That same method is called for both create and update document operations.

-To remove an existing backend simply remove springs `@Service` annotation for that backend's implementation.
+To remove an existing backend, simply remove springs `@Service` annotation for that backend's implementation.

 ### Reference Documentation
 For further reference, please consider the following sections: